yasint23/petclinic-microservices-with-db/README.md

 export PATH=$PATH:/usr/local/bin
 helm version
-helm plugin install https://github.com/hypnoglow/helm-s3.git exit from jenkins user
+helm plugin install https://github.com/hypnoglow/helm-s3.git

+exit   from jenkins user

-* Create a Staging Pipeline on Jenkins with name of `petclinic-staging` with following script and configure a `cron job` to trigger the pipeline every Sundays at midnight (`59 23 * * 0`) on `release` branch. `Petclinic staging pipeline` should be deployed on permanent staging-environment on `petclinic-cluster` Kubernetes cluster under `petclinic-staging-ns` namespace.
+* Create a Staging Pipeline on Jenkins with name of `petclinic-staging` with following script and configure a `cron job` to trigger the pipeline every Sundays at midnight (`59 23 * * 0`) on `release` branch and path `jenkins/jenkinsfile-petclinic-staging`. `Petclinic staging pipeline` should be deployed on permanent staging-environment on `petclinic-cluster` Kubernetes cluster under `petclinic-staging-ns` namespace.

 * Prepare a Jenkinsfile for `petclinic-staging` pipeline and save it as `jenkinsfile-petclinic-staging` under `jenkins` folder.
+## Readme den hatali aliyor calisan dosyayi kopyala
 ``` groovy
 pipeline {
     agent any